arcadiapage/arcadiapage.github.io/_posts/2022-09-30-what-it-s-like-being-an-infp-enneagram-type-3.md

 So far, I've only come across one example of a character who is very likely an INFP 3w4.
 I know this example is nerdy and niche, but I'm putting it out there.

-The character is Mikoto Mikoshiba from Monthly Girls' Nozaki-kun.
+The character is Mikoto Mikoshiba from **Monthly Girls' Nozaki-kun**.
 This is a manga, and the anime was available on Netflix for a while.

 Mikoshiba is a shy, sensitive, introverted otaku who works hard to project a flashy, flirty persona, but gets easily embarrassed by his own displays of overconfidence.
 This mix of opposing characteristics is very endearing, and not only does it make me laugh, but I get where this character is coming from.